-After installation is complete, you can display the RM/COBOL Program Folder, which is illustrated in Figure 3-1.
+After installation is complete, you can display the RM/COBOL Start Menu Programs folder, which is illustrated in Figure 3-1.
 The programs are described in Table 3-1.

 Note For further information on installing RM/COBOL on a Windows NT-class operating system and network client machines, see "Installation Notes" on page 3-6.